yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 Before you can deploy universes to private clouds using YugabyteDB Anywhere (YBA), you must create a provider configuration.

-With on-premises providers, VMs are _not_ auto-created by YugabyteDB Anywhere; you must manually create your VMs, provision them with YugabyteDB software, and then add them to the provider's free pool of nodes.
+With on-premises providers, VMs are _not_ auto-created by YBA; you must manually create your VMs, provision them with YugabyteDB software, and then add them to the provider's free pool of nodes.

 ## Overview